jason-one-cpu/Team_Project/README.md

 - booking and issue APIs
 - automated backend tests in `tests/test_server.py`

+## Requirements

+- Python 3.11 or newer is recommended
+- no third-party packages are required
+- SQLite is used through Python's standard library

-## Run Locally
+## Project Commands

-Start the SQLite-backed backend and front end together with:
+### Start the project

+Open the project folder in PowerShell and run:

 ```powershell
 python server.py
 ```

-Then open:
+This starts the local backend and serves the frontend at:

 ```text
 http://127.0.0.1:8000
 ```

-## Run Tests
+### Run tests

 ```powershell
 python -m unittest discover -s tests -v